Paranasal sinus mucocoele

 Treatment and prognosis

-In general drainage and marsupialisation of affected sinus is sufficient.
+In general, drainage and marsupialisation of an affected sinus are sufficient.
 If large bony defects are present, reconstructive surgery may be necessary (e.g. orbital floor).
 If drainage remains impaired, recurrence may occur.

 - most of these enhance